-- A copy of the wellness policy; - Documentation demonstrating compliance with community involvement requirements, including requirements to make the local school wellness policy and triennial assessments available to the public, which may include, but are not limited to: a copy of the district/school Web page where the local school wellness policy has been posted or a copy of the school newsletter/local newspaper; - Documentation of the three (3) year assessment for each school; and - Documentation to demonstrate compliance with the public notification requirements.
+- A copy of the wellness policy; - O Documentation demonstrating compliance with community involvement requirements, including requirements to make the local school wellness policy and triennial assessments available to the public, which may include, but are not limited to: a copy of the district/school Web page where the local school wellness policy has been posted or a copy of the school newsletter/local newspaper; - O Documentation of the three (3) year assessment for each school; and - Documentation to demonstrate compliance with the public notification requirements. - The Rules Governing Nutrition and Physical Activity allow three options for accomplishing this requirement: - 1.
+Establish a School Nutrition and Physical Activity Advisory Committee at each school in addition to the district committee; - 2.
+Establish subcommittees of the district Committee, representing the appropriate age and grade configurations for your district; or - 3.
+Include representatives from each appropriate grade level group (elementary, middle, junior and senior high) on the membership of the district committee.